DavidAJohnston/OmniFoundation/README.md

 (c) A Board committee which the director is not a member, as to matters within the committee's jurisdiction, if the director reasonably believes the committee merits confidence.

 A director is not acting in good faith if he or she has knowledge concerning the matter in question that makes reliance otherwise permitted in this Section 5.14 unwarranted.
 A director is not liable to the Corporation, any member, or any other person for any action taken or not taken as a director, if the director acted in compliance with this Section 5.14.
-The liability of a director for monetary damages to the Corporation and its members shall be eliminated to the fullest extent provided by sections 29-406.51 and 29-406.52 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.
+The liability of a director for monetary damages to the Corporation and its members shall be eliminated to the fullest extent provided by the laws of the Zug, Switzerland, or any corresponding section(s).

 Section 5.15 Conflict of Interest Transactions: